DanielDanZhu/maze-generator/README.md

 - Guaranteed solution
 - Paths are one pixel wide
-- Solid boundary except for random start at top and random start at bottom
+- Solid boundary except for random start at top and end at bottom
 - Will never have loops
 - Can color paths based on order of creation